Meet the Faculty

 Dr. Jeffrey R. Cornwall

-Dr. Jeff Cornwall, veteran business professor, author, and co-founder and former CEO of a fast-growing health care company in Raleigh, N.C., is the inaugural Jack C. Massey Chair in Entrepreneurship and Director for the Center for Entrepreneurship in the College of Business Administration at Belmont University.
+Dr. Jeff Cornwall, veteran business professor, author, and co-founder and former CEO of a fast-growing health care company in Raleigh, N.C., was the inaugural Jack C. Massey Chair in Entrepreneurship in the Jack C. Massey College of Business Administration at Belmont University.
 Before joining the business faculty at Belmont University in Nashville, Tennessee, he was the Sandra Schulze Chair in Entrepreneurship at the University of St. Thomas in St. Paul, Minnesota, and a faculty member at the University of Wisconsin-Oshkosh and the University of Kentucky.

 His current research and teaching interests include entrepreneurial finance and entrepreneurial ethics.
-Dr. Cornwall has authored or co-authored six books: Bringing Your Business to Life, Bootstrapping, Organizational Entrepreneurship, Entrepreneurial Financial Management, The Entrepreneurial Educator, and From the Group Up: Entrepreneurial School Leadership.
+Dr. Cornwall has authored or co-authored a number of books including: Bringing Your Business to Life, Bootstrapping, Organizational Entrepreneurship, Entrepreneurial Financial Management, The Entrepreneurial Educator, and From the Group Up: Entrepreneurial School Leadership.

 His blog, the Entrepreneurial Mind, is one of the most popular small business blogs on the web.
 It was named by Forbes as "Best of the Web" and is part of the Forbes blog network.
 The Entrepreneurial Mind is also linked to by Entrepreneur, Inc., the New York Times, and US News and World Report.